It’s God’s salvation! This topic includes the fundamentals about salvation and the gift of eternal life.

 Saved by God’s Grace, Not by Our Good PDF

-This false theology teaches that man can EARN his way with God by his own efforts.
+This false theology teaches that man can EARN his way with God by his own efforts, which according to the Bible is impossible.

-This shows us the hopelessness found in man’s religion.
+This question reveals to us the hopelessness found in man’s religions.

 Christianity is the only belief system in the world that differs, according to the one and only Word of God; the Bible.